Transparent Reference vs Reference XL interlinks

 Above: left and upper: Reference XL, right and lower: Reference.

-Above: Reference XL can be recognised by the XL addition after the serial number
+Above: Reference XL can be recognized by the XL addition after the serial number

 Above: If you look closely you can see that the newer XL cables (left) have thinner network boxes.